DinanII/garageopener/README.md

 3. Open terminal window in editor (or the terminal application on the system itself).
 Make sure you are in the current directory (project root).
 4. Run `npm install` to install all required NPM-packages.
 5. Run `composer install` to install all required Composer-packages.
+6. In the WordPress environment, select this repository as theme.
-6. If everything went correctly, the website should be available on the wordpress address (like http://localhost/wordpress or http://wordpress.test).
+7. If everything went correctly, the website should be available on the wordpress address (like http://localhost/wordpress or http://wordpress.test).